-Table Base Information Population Approach Saura Mathadalam Assumations Name Reference ltem Actual / Estimate Source Methodology Assumptions from the PypIT reports.
+Table Base Information Population Approach 0 Mathedalam Name Reference Item Actual / Estimate Source Methodology Assumptions Volume Calculation Volume data has been estimated for each service and charge reported in the template by adjusting the raw data obtained from the PypIT reports.
 Manual calculations have been performed to calculate the relevant volumes to be included in the WAP calculations.
 The volume used in the weighted average price calculation are based on the service type.
 For Firm Services, Premium Park and TGP Transfer-Class A, volumes are based on MDQ.
 To obtain the total relevant volumes for a particular month, the MDQ needs to be multiplied out by the number of days in the month.
 For As Available service and TGP Transfer-Class B2, the actual delivery volumes would apply. the revenue charge type and service type categorisation.
 The MDQ used in the calculation (as referred to in the methodology) is the applicable MDQ on the last day of the month.
 The volume calculated is therefore only an estimated volume because there are instances where MDQ in the month is not constant on all days.
 For services where calculated volumes are materially different from the total invoiced volumes (typically where there have been curtailments or large MDQ changes), the invoiced volumes have been used.
-Table 5.1 Weighted average prices 5.1.b Revenue Actual PypIT Categorisation of data per above Volume Methodology.
+Table 5.1 Weighted average prices 5.1.b Revenue Actual РурІТ Categorisation of data per above Volume Methodology.
 Revenue Calculation The revenue obtained in the report to be used in the weighted average price calculation is based on the sum of the relevant charges per the assumptions listed out in this paper.
 The relevant charges are added together to come to an adjusted As per above assumption, using the invoice data retrieved from PypIT, the revenue and volume data used in the weighted average price calculation is included/excluded based on the revenue charge type and